-- Remove zest from two oranges, making sure it is free of any white pith which will make it bitter.
+Remove zest from two oranges, making sure it’s free of any white pith that will make it bitter.
 Slice into very, very fine slivers.
-Place zest into a pot of boiling water and blanch for two minutes, then tip into a sieve to drain.
+Put zest into pot of boiling water and blanch for two minutes, then tip into a sieve to drain.

-- Peel oranges and grapefruit over a bowl, to catch the juice, making sure no white pith remains.
+Peel all fruit over a bowl, to catch drips, so no white pith remains.
 With a sharp knife cut down between membranes to release segments into bowl.
+Cover and keep cool.